johnKennedy79/w9-social-net/ReadMeGoals.md

 🐿️ As a user, I am able to create posts on my profile timeline

-? added the new post component to the my profile page
+### I added the new post component to the my profile page

-🐿️ As a user, I am able to see all posts by all users on a global timeline created a global time line page displaying all posts in date order ascending or decending using serch perams
+🐿️ As a user, I am able to see all posts by all users on a global timeline

+### I created a global time line page displaying all posts in date order ascending or decending using serch perams

 ### created global post page